-The combination of avocado, Greek yogurt (or mayo), jalapeno, and lime juice makes for a zesty, Mexican-inspired dressing that is tempting to eat by the spoonful!
+The combination of avocado, Greek yogurt (or mayo), jalapeno, and lime juice makes for a zesty, Mexican-inspired creamy avocado dressing that is tempting to eat by the spoonful!

-This creamy avocado dressing first landed a spot on FedandFit.com by way of our Easy Mexican Coleslaw recipe (a must-try, if you haven’t already had it, by the way), but Amber and Cassy came to the realization that this dressing (and many of our others) is good enough to stand all on its own, and along with that sentiment, can do so much more than just dress coleslaw!
-So alas, we give to you the creamy avocado dressing of your dreams!
+This creamy avocado dressing first landed a spot on FedandFit.com by way of our Easy Mexican Coleslaw recipe (a must-try, if you haven’t already had it, by the way), but we came to the realization that this dressing (and many of our others) is good enough to stand all on its own, and along with that sentiment, can do so much more than just dress coleslaw!

 Here’s what you’ll need for this delicious, creamy dressing:

 - Greek Yogurt – to start, you’ll want to grab a ½ cup of Greek yogurt.
 If you’re looking to make this dairy-free, feel free to use avocado oil mayo instead.

 - Avocado – this wouldn’t be a creamy *avocado* dressing without avocado, would it?!
 You’ll need 1 small avocado (or ½ of a large avocado) here.

 - Jalapeno – the ingredient that really puts a pep in this dressing’s step: ½ of a fresh jalapeno.
 Feel free to remove the seeds for a less spicy option!

 - Lime Juice – to add some brightness + a punch of acidity to the dressing, you’ll need the juice from 3 limes (about 6 tablespoons-worth of lime juice).